OCA/delivery-carrier/delivery_ups_oca/README.rst

 It allows you to register shippings, generate labels, get rates from order, read shipping states and cancel shipments using UPS webservice, so no need of exchanging any kind of file.
+The module also supports insurance for your shipments, allowing you to specify a percentage of the shipment value to be insured.
+Additionally, it provides paperless invoice functionality for international shipments, automatically sending required documentation to UPS.

 When a sales order is created in Odoo and the UPS carrier is assigned, the shipping price that will be obtained will be the price that the UPS